 Below you'll find information and resources related specifically to pregnancy, including routine testing, options about your care provider, and simple ways to manage pregnancy aches.
 Some of what's below is more pertinent to my midwifery clients, and other information to doula clients.
 My midwifery clients will have opportunities to go over all of this (and more) in prenatal appointments.
 As always, contact me by text, phone or email with any questions you have.

 There are two broad models of care currently practiced: the medical model of care and the midwifery model of care.
 These models shape how providers are educated and how they practice, as well as the populations best served by each.
 Consider interviewing different types of providers to get a sense of different approaches.

 For low-risk pregnant people, the midwifery model care has been shown to result in better outcomes and greater satisfaction, largely because there is less routine reliance on medical interventions that introduce risk into a normal physiological process.
-Learn more about the medical model vs. the midwifery model of care, which populations are best served under each model, and how models of care impact outcomes here.

 You can learn a lot about a practice by looking at their cesarean rates and VBAC rates and comparing them to other practices.
 Lower is better!
 You can also learn about providers by asking local doulas, childbirth educators, prenatal yoga teachers, etc.